The Opus of Clicks;

 Dani Ngo - Marketing Assistant | Opus Art Supplies

-As these issues were investigated it was discovered that the issue truly underpinning everything was that Opus was running on old technology.
-Everything from their outdated site design (which remember is being visited by highly design-minded people) to their database storage, to their in-store POS and inventory systems; all of it needed to change.
+As these issues were investigated, it was discovered that the issue truly underpinning everything was that Opus was running on old technology.
+Everything from their outdated site design (which remember is being visited by highly design-minded people) to their database storage, to their in-store POS and the inventory system that was connected to them both; all of it needed to change.
 It needed to be migrated and updated onto new platforms with modern inter-technology connectivity, to make everyone’s life easier!

 The issues were so fundamental that the challenge was essentially to start anew; a digital renaissance for Opus, if you will.
 A full migration of the ERP, POS, database, and eCommerce platforms; all at the same time!
 Opus needed a blank canvas on which Molsoft could draw up nouveau UX & UI design, a place where all their customers could land on one homepage and get to where they needed to be without getting frustrated or overwhelmed.
-They needed a fully integrated Opus digital system that could seamlessly collect and relay relevant information to all relevant parties.
+They needed a fully integrated Opus tech environment that could seamlessly collect and relay relevant information to all relevant parties so that customers and staff could enjoyably transition from in-store to online, and back again; and no matter how they shopped it would be updated and traceable in real-time.

 “I was excited to be on a more modern solution that was more standard within the industry.”